 In general a pork loin is roasted by first searing it by roasting at a higher temperature for a short period of time.
 In this recipe the loin is cooked at 425 degrees for 15 minutes, this cooks the outside of the meat and helps seal in the juices.
 The result is a juicier more flavorful roast.

-In this recipe, the final few minutes are done at a high heat to brown the outside of the pork as well as the apples and onions.
+In this recipe, the final few minutes are done at a high heat to brown the outside of the pork as well as the apples.
+Make sure to let rest after cooking so the juices don't run out.

 Pork Cuts to Roast with Apples